Stonelinks/stonelinks.github.io/contents/about.md

 <br>
 <br>

-Hi!
 I'm Lucas Doyle.
 I'm an engineer, programmer and roboticist from Gilford, NH.
 I'm a recent computer and systems engineering graduate from Rensselaer Polytechnic Institute and I currently work in Tokyo, Japan at an awesome robotics startup called [MUJIN](http://mujin.co.jp)!

 <br>